stfc/cloud/README.md

-email    : The helpdesk/support email address that appears throughout the website headnode : The URL of the OpenNebula XMLRPC API (recommended to use HTTPS) badwords : Location of bad words file to strip out of the random VM name generator
+email    : The helpdesk/support email address that appears throughout the website headnode : The URL of the OpenNebula XMLRPC API (recommended to use HTTPS) badwords : Location of bad words file to strip out of the random VM name generator countLimit : Maximum number of VMs that can be created at once in the OpenStack interface (optional, defaults to 10 if missing or invalid)

 auth.ldap_address : The URL of an LDAP server to convert FedID into real name (optional) auth.ldap_basedn  : The basedn to lookup in LDAP (optional)